CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **What are the security features available for Bare Metal servers?**

-Bare Metal servers can be incorporated in the same firewall policies currently available with other CenturyLink Cloud server types.
+Bare Metal servers can be incorporated in the same firewall policies currently available with other Lumen Cloud server types.
 Some Bare Metal servers are pre-configured with fully encrypted local storage while others are left to the users to configure.
 Please see additional FAQ on “storage customizations” and "configuring RAID controller" below for details on encryption and server options.

 **What should I do if I do not see the configuration of CPU/Memory/Storage I want?**

 We've initially launched with a limited number of Bare Metal server configuration types and have added new Bare Metal server configurations.
 We fully expect to continue expanding upon the number of types and quantity available of each based on customer feedback.
 The server configuration screen will provide an up to date indication of our available server types.
 If you do not see a configuration type there that suits your needs, please submit a [Feature Request](../Support/how-do-i-submit-a-feature-request.md) including a brief explanation of your use case and the need for a particular configuration of resources.

-**What features do Bare Metal servers share with CenturyLink Cloud virtual servers?**
+**What features do Bare Metal servers share with Lumen Cloud virtual servers?**

-While there are multiple in common between the two, there are several features available on virtual servers within CenturyLink Cloud that do not apply to Bare Metal servers.
+While there are multiple in common between the two, there are several features available on virtual servers within Lumen Cloud that do not apply to Bare Metal servers.
 Please see the [Server Comparison Matrix](../Servers/server-comparison-matrix.md) for more detail.

 **Is there a term commit option available for Bare Metal servers?**

-Yes, customers may work with their respective Sales representative to make use of the existing Cloud Term Commit process for Bare Metal servers in the same way they would for CenturyLink Cloud virtual servers.
+Yes, customers may work with their respective Sales representative to make use of the existing Cloud Term Commit process for Bare Metal servers in the same way they would for Lumen Cloud virtual servers.

 **May I have console or iLO access to my Bare Metal server?**